 Rain and snow can’t be absorbed into the ground through impermeable surfaces like roads, sidewalks, and driveways.
 Instead, the water runs into the nearest storm drain or body of water.
 This stormwater runoff is untreated, so it carries pollutants and chemicals into the city’s storm sewer system, where it eventually ends up in the groundwater and drinking supply.

-Reddi Environmental will help you prevent erosion and runoff that negatively affect the surrounding area.
-Disturbed ground at a construction site exposes soil to erosion and runoff.
-Every construction site must use BMPs to control sediment and erosion.
+Reddi Environmental will help you develop a water pollution prevention plan to prevent erosion and runoff that negatively affects the surrounding area.
+Every construction site must use stormwater BMPs (best management practices) to control sediment and erosion exposed from disturbed ground.
 Projects that disturb one acre or more must have a stormwater prevention plan that addresses efforts to prevent site-generated and construction-related pollutants from leaving the construction site.

 - Perimeter controls around entire site